 Using light ankle weights and performing leg lifts to increase leg strength is also essential.
 It does not have to be a great deal of weight, just enough to start activating muscle and increasing strength slowly.

 ice and heat is always a good idea.
-20 minutes cold/20 minutes warm.
+Try 5-10 minutes alternating hot and cold.
 However, after

 exercise or strenuous activity, I find that ice or cold to decrease any soreness is best if tolerated.
 If you don’t tolerate the